michgz/vibration/README.md

 Features of version 1.0:
 - Controlled by a HTML interface
 - Frequency range 1-60 Hz
+- Adjustable amplitude
 - Dual-polarity PWM output, drives a voice coil through a L298 driver or similar
 - Supports digital accelerometers via I2C.
 Two options:
-  - LSM6DS3: cheap and readily available.
+  - LSM6DS3: Price ~$1 US wholesale, and readily available on Ebay in breakout board form.
 Noise performance: 90 ug/rtHz (very good for the price!)
-  - ADXL355: expensive but superb noise performance: 25 ug/rtHz.
+  - ADXL355: Expensive (>$35!) but superb noise performance: 25 ug/rtHz.
+Best source at the moment seems to be direct from Analog.com, hopefully will become more mainstream soon.
 - ESP32 hardware

+Would like in future to support analogue accelerometers, particularly ADXL354, and piezoelectrics transducers.